freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 310.1

-It's brand new, there's nothing in it yet :facepalm: The `echo` command lets you print anything to the terminal.
+It's brand new, there's nothing in it yet.
+The `echo` command lets you print anything to the terminal.
 You used it in the first lesson.
 Just type what you want to print after it.
 Use it to print `hello website` to the terminal.

 #### HINTS